Alcee Hastings: Judicial career (1977–1989)

 In 1977, Hastings became a judge of the circuit court of Broward County, Florida.
+He won election unopposed to a full term as circuit judge in 1978.
 On August 28, 1979, President Jimmy Carter nominated Hastings to the United States District Court for the Southern District of Florida.
 He was confirmed by the United States Senate on October 31, 1979, and received his commission on November 2, 1979.
 Hastings was the first black federal judge in the history of the state of Florida.
 His service was terminated on October 20, 1989, due to impeachment and conviction.

 Allegations and impeachment

 Criminal trial

 In 1981, after a sting operation by the FBI against attorney and alleged co-conspirator William Borders, Hastings was charged with conspiracy to solicit a $150,000 bribe in exchange for a lenient sentence for Frank and Thomas Romano on 21 counts of racketeering and the return of their seized assets.
 In his 1983 trial, Hastings was acquitted by a jury after Borders refused to testify in court, despite having been convicted in his own trial in 1982.
 Borders went to jail for accepting the first $25,000 payment, but was later given a full pardon by President Bill Clinton on his last day in office.